NateyJay/UMayor-bioinformatics/Phylogenetics/README.md

-# What's the deal with this gene family??

-## To install
+## Prerequisites
 * MEGA
 * mafft
-* raXml
+* ~~raXml~~
 * figtree
 * R::ape
-* R::dendextend
+* ~~R::dendextend~~

-adding another line here
+# What's the deal with this gene family??

-• We have a set of homologous genes (a family) coming from several species of plant.
-• We suspect that this family may have an HGT event, but we need to show this concretely.
+We have a set of homologous genes (a family) coming from several species of plant.
+We suspect that this family may have an HGT event, but we need to show this concretely.

 Data source:
 https://doi.org/10.1073/pnas.1608765113